 Click Apply to display the bar chart.

-We’ve now covered the basics of Databricks, including creating a cluster and a notebook, running SQL commands in the notebook, and displaying results.
+We’ve now covered the basics of Azure Databricks, including creating a cluster and a notebook, running SQL commands in the notebook, and displaying results.

 To dive into various Apache Spark topics, see Apache Spark Getting Started.